-- III.
+III.
 A charter school shall respond promptly to all reasonable inquiries, including but not limited to inquiries regarding its financial records, from its chartering authority, from the county office of education that has jurisdiction over the school's chartering authority, or from the SPI, and shall consult with the chartering authority, the county office of education or the SPI regarding any inquiries [E.C.
+47604.3].

-47604.3]. - The chartering authority shall use any financial information it obtains from the charter school to assess the fiscal condition of the charter school pursuant to subdivision (d) of Education Code section 47604.32 [E.C.
-47604.33(b)]. - IV.
+The chartering authority shall use any financial or other information it obtains from the charter school to assess the fiscal condition of the charter school pursuant to subdivision (d) of Education Code Section 47604.32 [E.C.
+47604.33(b)].

+- IV.
 Each chartering authority shall, in addition to any other duties imposed, do all of the following with respect to each charter school under its authority [E.C.
-47604.32]: - A. Identify at least one staff member as a contact person for the charter school. - В. Visit each charter school at least annually. - Ensure that each charter school under its authority complies with all reports C. required of charter schools by law, including the LCAP and the annual update required pursuant to Education Code section 47606.5. - D. Monitor the fiscal condition of each charter school under its authority. - E. Provide timely notification to the CDE if any of the following circumstances occur or will occur with regard to a charter school for which it is the chartering authority: - 1.
+47604.32]: - A. Identify at least one staff member as a contact person for the charter school. - B. Visit each charter school at least annually. - C. Ensure that each charter school under its authority complies with all reports required of charter schools by law, including the LCAP and the annual update required pursuant to Education Code Section 47606.5. - D. Monitor the fiscal condition of each charter school under its authority. - E. Provide timely notification to the CDE if any of the following circumstances occur or will occur with regard to a charter school for which it is the chartering authority: - 1.
 A renewal of the charter is granted or denied. - 2.
 The charter is revoked. - 3.
-The charter school will cease operation for any reason. - The cost of performing the duties required above by the chartering authority shall be funded with supervisorial oversight fees collected pursuant to Education Code section 47613 [E.C.
-47604.33(c)]. - VI.
+The charter school will cease operation for any reason. - V. The cost of performing the required duties listed above by the chartering authority pursuant to Education Code Section 47604.32 shall be funded with supervisorial oversight fees collected pursuant to Education Code Section 47613 [E.C.
+47604.33(c)].
+The chartering authority may charge only for the actual costs of supervisorial oversight of a charter school not to exceed 1 percent of the revenue of the charter school (or actual costs of supervisorial oversight of a charter school not to exceed 3 percent of the revenue of the charter school if the charter school is able to obtain substantially rent free facilities from the chartering authority) [E.C.
+47613]. - VI.
 A county superintendent of schools may, based on written complaints by parents or other information that justifies the investigation, monitor the operations of a charter school located within that county and conduct an investigation into the operation of that charter school.
 If a county superintendent of schools monitors or investigates a charter school pursuant to this section, the county office of education shall not incur any liability beyond the cost of the investigation [E.C.
 47604.4(a)]. - VII.
 A charter school shall notify the county superintendent of schools of the county in which it is located of the location of the charter school, including the location of each site, if applicable, prior to commencing operations [E.C.
-47604.4(b)].

-- VIII.
-At any time during a fiscal year, a county superintendent may review or audit the expenditures and internal controls of any charter school in his or her county if he or she has reason to believe that fraud, misappropriation of funds, or other illegal fiscal practices have occurred that merit examination.
+47604.4(b)]. - VIII.
+At any time during a fiscal year, a county superintendent of schools may review or audit the expenditures and internal controls of any charter school in his or her county if the county superintendent has reason to believe that fraud, misappropriation of funds, or other illegal fiscal practices have occurred that merit examination.
 The county superintendent shall, within 45 days of completing the review, audit or examination, report the findings and recommendations to the governing board of the charter school at a regularly scheduled meeting, and provide a copy of the information to the chartering authority of the charter school.
-The charter school shall, no later than 15 calendar days after receipt of the report, notify the county superintendent and its chartering authority of its proposed response to the recommendations [E.C.
-1241.5(c)]. - IX.
-A county superintendent of schools may ask FCMAT to review the fiscal or administrative condition of a school district or charter school under his or her jurisdiction [E.C.
-42127.8(c)(2)].